xtormin/HackArsenalToolkit/README.md

 ¿Are you tired of install the same hacking tools in every system different of kali linux?
 This tool is for you xD

 This is a custom hacking toolkit for pentesting and red team.
 This repo automate the installation of hacking tools, from system packages, github releases, scripts, etc.
+Created for ubuntu and debian systems.

 You could fork this project and custom your own arsenal too.

+> By default this is a hacking tools repo, but you can add any resource that you want.

 This create four main folder: